cetotos/PolyDroid3/README.md

 # Polytoria

 Polytoria is a 3D multiplayer gaming platform built on top of the [Godot Engine](https://godotengine.org/).
 It provides a set of tools for creating your multiplayer games, with server-client architecture, synchronized state replication and scripting powered by [Luau](https://luau.org/).
-Games can be published to [polytoria.com](http://polytoria.com/), which is accessible from Windows & Linux, with macOS and mobile in the plans!
+Worlds can be published to [polytoria.com](http://polytoria.com/), which is accessible from Windows, macOS and Linux, with mobile in the works!

 ![15 Seconds by phoe](docs/creator.png)